-Time is 'allocated' from 8th-19th July in Year 12 for work experience.
+Time is 'allocated' from 14th-18th July in Year 12 for work experience.

 The time can be 'part- exchanged' for a different time of the year if it is more convenient.
-For example every Wednesday afternoon or a week in the Easter holidays and a week in the summer holidays.
+For example every Wednesday afternoon or a week in the Easter holidays or a week in the summer holidays.